Notice of Pre-AIA or AIA Status

 The selection of something based on its known suitability for its intended use has been held to support a prima facie case of obviousness.
 Sinclair & Carroll Co. v. lnterchemical Corp., 325 U.S. 327, 65 USPQ 297 (1945).
 See MPEP 2144.07.
 Therefore, taking the references as a whole, it would have been obvious to have the at least one gas injector comprises two or more gas injectors that are azimuthally spaced apart, with a reasonable expectation of success, because Nan teaches this allows the gas to be supplied to the predetermined portion of the edge section.
 (See Nam, Abstract, Figs. 1-7, and paragraphs 13, 25, 27, 39-40, 46-47, 55, 60, 62-63, and 71.)

-Regarding claim 7, Sawada does not explicitly teach the at least one gas injector is mounted on an assembly that is configured to rotate during the drying period.
+Regarding claim 7, Sawada does not explicitly teach further comprising a mounting assembly arranged parallel to the substrate, wherein the at least one gas injector is mounted onto the mounting assembly that is configured to rotate relative to the substrate during the drying period.

 Okuda is directed to a wafer treatment apparatus.